Rupin Pass - Not Just Another Adventure

 I and Agasty were having a mild headache, both of us decided to sacrifice that ‘pass waali beedi’ while Chaen Singh was enjoying his.
 We still had over 20 kms to cover for the day, but were relaxed, it was the long and easy downhill walk ahead.
 We wanted to overwhelm ourselves with what we had in front of our eyes, we were lost in the wild and we wanted to stay lost for as long as we can!

-Next 3-4 kms were easy downhill walk on the snow with few long and short sliding sections.
+Next 3-4 km were the easy downhill walk on the snow with few long and short sliding sections.
 We were losing altitude quickly, devouring the beautiful landscape.
-Within next hour and a half, we were below the snow line, next to a river stream, we came from its very origin.
+Within the next hour and a half, we were below the snow line, next to a river stream, we came from its very origin.
 My headache was not getting better, so we decided to halt and eat something.
 We took a long break, all of us were too tired, even the guide and porter, and I decided to have a disprin for my headache.
-Sun was no longer bothering us, sky was full of clouds instead.
+Sun was no longer bothering us, the sky was full of clouds instead.
 We didn’t care about the rain, we were ready to take on everything after that last climb.
 After a short, nap we started walking again and it started raining.

 We were walking, we were walking very fast in fact.
 Chaen Singh, Vinod and I, our steps were in complete sync, I was having a walk of my life.
 Agasty always have hard time on downhill sections, he was not slow but slow than us, Ashish was walking with him.
 Within an hour we were in the meadows of Ronti Gad, beautiful camping site.
 Few people were camping there and we decided to wait there for a while.
 Guys over there offered us tea, and we accepted the offer without second thought.
 Chai, sutta, pahaad aur baarish!